siberianfox/g2wiki/Digital-IO-(GPIO).md

 ### Assigning IO to Functions (Binding)
 The IO primitive inputs and outputs can be assigned to functions.
 The __fn configuration will assign diN, aiN, doN by numbers to the generics inM, adcM and outM, respectively.

 Named functions (non-generics) assign their functions "downward" to a pin by setting a configuration value in that function.
-The __fn value must be 0 or it is a configuration error.
+The __fn value will be set to 0 in this case.
 A pin cannot be assigned to a generic and a function at the same time.

 ### Accessing Functions via JSON
 Direct access via JSON is straightforward.
 Examples: